Nasim1380p/project-react/README.md

 - Created - 2024-08-01

-- Technologies Used - Html5 , css3 ,Scss ,js
+- Technologies Used - Html5 , Ract ,tailwind ,js

 - Hooks Used : useState